rmsk2/moreorless/readme.md

 - Pressing `Alt+k` clears the clipboard and frees the associated memory
 - Pressing `Alt+s` allows you to save the dcoument under a new name
 - Pressing the `Tab` key inserts two spaces
+- Pressing `Foenix+r` allows you to set a replace string.
+This string is used when performing a replace operation
+- Pressing `F5` tests whether the cursor is placed at the beginning of an occurance of the search string.
+If this is the case the search string is replaced by the replace string.
+The replace operation is not peroformed if the result of the operation would lead to a line which is longer than 80 characters
 - When any other key is pressed the corresponding character is inserted at the current cursor position

 If the document has unsaved changes a `*` appears in the top right corner of the screen. `Moreorless` uses a